 Additional Precautions & General Advice

-At Community Health 1st ER, the community’s well-being is our first and foremost priority.
+At Community First ER, the community’s well-being is our first and foremost priority.
 This includes your psychological well-being as well.
 We want to reassure you that our staff is ready and available to attend to you and your family’s needs during this troubling time.
 As such, we have prepared a General Advisory as follows:

 - Continue to stay updated on the AQI – surveillance, and monitoring is necessary to ensure readiness

 - Limit outdoor exposure until the AQI has dipped down to a “LOW” reading for a few days continuously